From A to Z: Guide to Light Bulb Terminology Used by Electricians

 Yes, but it is important to ensure that the bulb has the correct shape and wattage for the fixture.

-What is the most energy-efficient bulb?
+Which is the best efficient bulb?

 When should I change my bulbs for light?